 \subsection{Main contributions}

-{The aim of this paper is to provide a self-contained and refined analysis of the Sinkhorn algorithm and Schr\" odinger's bridges for general Gaussian multivariate models.
-We obtain closed-form expressions for Schr\"odinger potentials and the Sinkhorn iterations, as well as sharp (non asymptotic) convergence rates for the Sinkhorn algorithm, for this class of models.
-To be specific:}
+The aim of this paper is to provide a self-contained and refined analysis of the Sinkhorn algorithm and Schr\"odinger bridges for general Gaussian multivariate models. {For given Gaussian measures $(\eta,\mu):=(\nu_{m,\sigma}, \nu_{\bar m,\bar \sigma})$ as in \eqref{eq_gauss_pair_intro}, the Sinkhorn iteration yields a sequence

+where each $\nu_{m_n,\sigma_n}$ is a Gaussian distribution with mean $m_n$ and covariance matrix $\sigma_n$, and $\Ka_n$ is a linear and Gaussian Markov kernel.
+The Sinkhorn algorithm converges in the sense that